-What Is A Transition Plan?
+What is a Transition Plan?

-Worrying about our children is what we do as parents, but helping our kids plan, prepare, and be ready for their future is supposed to be a team effort, with parents, their kids’ schools, and other agencies working together to help students who have disabilities.
-That team effort should be reflected in your child’s transition plan.
+Worrying about our children is what we do as parents, but helping our kids plan, prepare, and be ready for their future is a team effort, with parents, their kids' schools, and other agencies working together to help students who have disabilities.
+That team effort should be reflected in your child's transition plan.

 Transition plans are exactly what they sound like.
-They help students prepare for their transition from high school to whatever comes next in their lives.
-Their development should start no later than when your child turns 16 and the services included within them can go well beyond your child’s 18th birthday.
+They help students prepare for their transition from school to whatever comes next in their lives.
+Their development should start no later than when your child turns 16 and the services included within them can go well beyond your child's 18th birthday.

 However, your child might need transition planning at an even earlier age, such as planning for a transition from elementary school to middle school, when students go from switching classes maybe once or twice a day to having a different teacher for each class and navigating lockers, peers, and situations and responsibilities that come with being in middle school.